 In 2004, founder Lynn Heckler recruited a core group of Christian business women who desired to offer a hand-up to women who were searching for positive direction and/or were bogged-down by life circumstances, situations the founding women had already experienced.
 The founders learned about Christian Women’s Job Corps®, received training and site certification, and solicited seed money to begin the local organization.
-CJC opened its doors to the first group of 11 women on March 7, 2005 as the Christian Women’s Job Corps of Kendall County.
-In 2008, the organization brought the Christian Men’s Job Corps® (CMJC) Program on-board and reincorporated as the Christian Job Corps of Kendall County with programs for women and men.
-The CWJC® and CMJC® are proprietary programs of the WMU® (Woman’s Missionary Union) Birmingham, Alabama.
+CJC opened its doors to the first group of 11 women on March 7, 2005 as the Christian Women’s Job Corps of Kendall County; we changed our name to Christian Job Corps in 2008.
+In 2018, the organization brought the Teen Powered for Life Program on-board.
+The CWJC® and PFL® are proprietary programs.

-CJC currently partners with the Benedictine Sisters for facilities.
-The Boerne Ministerial Alliance sanctions the CJC of Kendall County by providing a member to the CJC Board of Directors.
+CJC currently partners with the Boerne Family Y.M.C.A. for facilities.
 The CJC was incorporated as an interdenominational faith-based organization on December 30, 2004 and is a non-profit 501(c) (3) public charity.

 How We’re Funded